majdalnajim/task-management-api/README.md

 # Task Management API (Laravel)

 ## Overview
-This is a RESTful Task Management API built using Larave.
+This is a RESTful Task Management API built using Larave and MySQL.
-It allows performing CRUD operations on tasks and returns data in JSON format.
+The API allows users to perform CRUD operations on tasks and returns data in JSON format.
 ## Features
 - Authentication using Laravel Sanctum
 - Create tasks
-- get all tasks
+- Retrieve all tasks
-- Get single task
+- Retrieve a single task
 - update tasks
 - Delete tasks
 - Search tasks by title or description